iainctduncan/papers/source/conclusion.rst

 Scheme and vice versa, and this was indeed one of the motivations for choosing s7.
-However, the programming logistics around doing so are prohibitively cumbersome: one must go through all the setup necessary to create a Max extension with the Max SDK, and one must also navigate and alter the main s4m.c file.
+However, the programming logistics around doing so are prohibitively cumbersome: one must go through all the setup necessary to create a Max extension with the Max SDK, and one must also navigate and alter the main s4m.c file, recompiling the complete extension.

 A potential area of work to address this would be the creation of plugin system or automated compilation system for Scheme for Max extensions.